 You may be surprised to hear that it’s actually easier to boil water on stormy days than it is when the weather is clear and sunny.
+Can you guess why?

-This causes the molecules that make up the water to be squeezed more tightly together, which means that the steam bubbles trying to form at the bottom of the pot have a harder job pressing outward.
+This causes the water molecules to be squeezed more tightly together.
+And that means steam bubbles trying to form at the bottom of the pot have a harder job pressing outward.
 It’s somewhat like trying to stretch your arms in a crowded room: the more crowded it is, the harder it will be for you to stretch without being bumped back again by someone else.